HenriqueAssumpcao/HenriqueAssumpcao/README.md

 # Hi!
 I'm Henrique Assumpção

-I'm a Computer Science researcher and Masters student from Belo Horizonte, Brazil.
+I'm a Computer Scientist from Belo Horizonte, Brazil, currently on the Masters program at UFMG.

 You can find more about me on my [personal webpage](https://henriqueassumpcao.github.io/).